evergreen-ci/spruce/README.md

 ### Running Locally

 1. Clone the Spruce GitHub repository
-2. Ensure you have Node.js v16+ and MongoDB Command Line Database Tools v100.8.0+ installed
+2. Ensure you have Node.js v20+ and MongoDB Command Line Database Tools v100.8.0+ installed
 3. Run `yarn install`
 4. Start a local Evergreen server by doing the following:
     - Clone the [Evergreen repo](https://github.com/evergreen-ci/evergreen)
-    - Run `make local-evergreen`
+    - From the Evergreen directory, run `make local-evergreen`
 5. Run `yarn run dev`.
 This will launch the app and point it at the local Evergreen server you just started.